Wondering How Do I Stop Sweating Between My Legs? Here’s What You Should Know

 • Certain drugs and medications (or withdrawal from certain drugs)

-So, for the most part, it’s completely natural to sweat ‘down there.’
-So what’s the problem with groin sweat, then?
+So, for the most part, it’s completely natural to sweat ‘down there’.
+So what’s the problem?
 There’s really none unless there is for you.
-For many people, a little sweat has no impact on their day-to-day life.
-But others can experience:
+For many people a little sweat has no impact on their day-to-day life.
+But for others, they can experience:

 Self-Consciousness